 If you don’t mind a bit more work arranging the sale then you can probably get a better price by selling somewhere like eBay, Craigslist, or Gumtree, but never send the device until you have been paid.
-More tips on how to sell your old device here.

 You’ll find a lot of big online retailers and even manufacturers run buy-back programs where they offer a guaranteed return for specific models of smartphone.
 The catch with these deals is that you have to buy a new phone or something else from them.
 These deals usually pay a bit more than straightforward buy-back programs because you’re buying a new device (but don’t assume this is the case).

 Samsung offers a deal like this where you send them proof of a new Samsung Galaxy device purchase and they’ll give you cash for your old phone.
 There’s also Amazon’s Electronics Trade-In which pays out in Amazon Gift Cards.
 It always pays to compare the prices offered in a few places before pulling the trigger on a deal.

 4. Give it to a relative

 If your old Android smartphone is out of